quanterall/HaskellMaterials/basics/01-values-and-functions.md

 reflected in the session, you can issue the `:r` command in it and it will reload the project files.

 ## Values

+The bread and butter of a Haskell program is of course values and functions.

 Before a value or a function definition comes the type of the definition.
 This is by convention to a large degree, we don't actually **have to** specify types for a lot of things depending on whether